-The Historical Residence Palazzo Aldobrandini del Papa is represented by an apartment on the main floor of the building itself, about 300 square meters, which is as follows: a large entrance hall with wardrobe and a large library containing books of art of various kinds, which are available to guests passionate about culture.
-The back wall is covered by a 16th century tapestry.
+The Historic Residence Palazzo Aldobrandini del Papa is represented by an apartment on the noble floor of the building itself, of about 300 square meters, which is composed as follows: a large entrance with wardrobe compartment and a large library containing art books of various kinds, which are available to guests who are passionate about culture.
+The back wall is covered with a XNUMXth century tapestry.

 A first hall of 60 mq welcomes guests with a direct view of the Medici Chapels.
 Frescoed with the "music" allegory of the 1800, it preserves the wooden walkway (not accessible) for the musicians who enlivened the evenings at the Palazzo.

-The furniture is composed of two large 3 sofas each, armchairs, armchairs and various chairs, as well as another bookcase and a beautiful display cabinet.
+The furniture consists of two large sofas with 3 seats each, armchairs, armchairs and various chairs, as well as another bookcase and a beautiful display cabinet.

-A delightful gallery, entirely frescoed by Tommaso Gherardini and Lorenzo del Moro, with the typical aspect of the winter garden, connects the living room to the rest of the house and represents a cozy and welcoming environment where you can enjoy a pleasant reading.
+A delightful gallery, entirely frescoed by Tommaso Gherardini and Lorenzo del Moro, with the typical appearance of the winter garden, connects the living room to the rest of the house and represents a cozy and welcoming environment in which to enjoy a pleasant reading.